Braided distributivity: BD categories

-For the additive structure, we require the standard conditions, in Figures~1 through 4, for a symmetric monoidal category, as given in \cite{Kelly}, simplifying an earlier version from \cite{MacLane1963}.
+For the additive structure, we require the standard coherence conditions, in Figures~1 through 4, for a symmetric monoidal category, as given in \cite{Kelly}, simplifying an earlier version from \cite{MacLane1963}.

-For the multiplicative structure, we require the coherence conditions in Figures~5 through 8 for a braided monoidal structure, as given by Joyal and Street in \cite{JS1,JS2}.
+For the multiplicative structure, we require the axioms in Figures~5 through 8 for a braided monoidal structure, as given by the coherence conditions of Joyal and Street in \cite{JS1,JS2}.
 They are the same as for addition above except that symmetry is omitted and, to partially compensate for this omission, the hexagon condition is required to hold also when every $\gamma^\otimes_{X,Y}$ is replaced with ${\gamma^\otimes_{Y,X}}^{-1}$.

 In the names of the hexagon conditions, ``in front of'' and ``behind'' refer to the customary picture of braided commutativity in terms of geometric braids (the same picture that gave the name ``braided'' to this weakening of symmetry).